If you’ve no idea what a lick granuloma is, count your blessings! What a nuisance they can be!

-Another possibility is that arthritis is present in the joint underlying the affected skin surface.
+Another possibility is that arthritis in the joint underlying the affected skin surface.

 Licking is tantamount to a person massaging a sore joint.
 Yet another theory is that boredom is the culprit.
-Truth be told, there are likely many different causes for lick granulomas.
+Frankly, there are likely many different causes for lick granulomas.

-The diagnosis of acral lick dermatitis is officially made via skin biopsy.
+The official procedure to diagnose acral lick dermatitis is a skin biopsy.

-Your veterinarian may also recommend a skin scraping (material is scraped from the skin surface for evaluation under the microscope to rule out mange mites) and collection of samples for bacterial and fungal cultures.
-Some veterinarians feel comfortable making the call based purely on history and visual inspection of the affected skin site.
+Your veterinarian may also recommend skin scraping (scraping material from the skin surface for evaluation under the microscope to rule out mange mites) and collecting samples for bacterial and fungal cultures.
+However, some veterinarians feel comfortable making the call based purely on history and visual inspection of the affected skin site.

-Making the diagnosis is the easy part.
-Stopping the licking is notoriously difficult.
+Nonetheless, making the diagnosis is the easy part.
+Stopping the licking, on the other hand, is notoriously difficult.

-In fact, it can be a nightmare because many affected dogs simply will not be deterred from this obsessive behavior.
+In fact, it can be a nightmare because many affected dogs cannot quit this obsessive behavior.
 And even when one thinks the problem is licked (pun intended), a year or two down the road, the self-trauma cycle may begin all over again.

 The ideal therapy for lick granulomas is the identification and treatment of the underlying cause (foreign body, allergy, infection).

-If the cause cannot be determined (true for most dogs with lick granulomas) and eliminated, here are some therapeutic options.
+For example, here are some therapeutic options if the cause remains elusive (true for most dogs with lick granulomas) or resists treatment.
 Keep in mind, what works well for one dog may not work for another.

-You can use standard bandaging material or one of your own socks might be suitable.
-Simply cut off the foot part and pull the tube section up over the affected area.
+You can use standard bandaging material, or one of your own socks might be suitable.
+Cut off the foot part and pull the tube section up over the affected area.
 Secure in place with some tape.
 If the lick granuloma is low enough on the leg, you can slip the dog’s foot into the toe of the sock.

 A product called DogLeggs may be worth a try as well.
 If you are really, really, really lucky, your dog who is obsessed with applying his mouthparts to the spot you’ve covered will leave the bandage in place.

 Warning!
-It is extremely easy to put a bandage on that is too tight (a recipe for disaster).
-Practice bandaging with a member of your veterinary team watching before trying it yourself at home.
+It is easy to put a bandage on that is too tight (a recipe for disaster)—practice bandaging with a member of your veterinary team watching before trying it yourself at home.

 Second warning!
 Your dog may go one step beyond removing the bandage- he or she may eat the darned thing.
 Close supervision is a must for the first day or two after accessorizing your dog with a bandage.
 The last thing anyone wants is for a lick granuloma issue to morph into a gastrointestinal foreign body issue.

-Taste deterrents work for some dogs and there are a variety of products on the market (Bitter Apple is the classic).
+Taste deterrents work for some dogs, and there are various products on the market (Bitter Apple is the classic).
 If this is to stand a chance of breaking the cycle, the application must be frequent and consistent.

-Most dogs are so determined to lick that they will persevere in spite of the adverse taste reaction, and in all honesty, the looks on their faces after licking the nasty stuff time after time suggests that this “solution” may be less than humane.
+However, most dogs are so determined to lick that they will persevere despite the adverse taste reaction.
+And, in all honesty, the looks on their faces after licking the nasty stuff time after time suggest that this “solution” may be less than humane.

 Elizabethan collars work well for some dogs.
 Don’t forget to rearrange your house in advance so that nothing valuable is damaged as your dog learns to navigate his surroundings with a satellite dish around his neck.
-(No, your television reception will not be enhanced.)
+(No, it won’t enhance your television viewing.)

-Medications can be applied to the site that are anti-inflammatory in nature and/or help rebuild healthy tissue.
-These typically must be accompanied by a method for keeping tongue away from the skin so the medication has a fighting chance.
+Your veterinarian might prescribe topical anti-inflammatory medications or medications that help rebuild healthy tissue.
+These typically require keeping the tongue away from the skin, so the medication has a fighting chance.

-Acupuncture and/or chiropractic treatments are thought to work for some dogs.
+Acupuncture and/or chiropractic treatments can work for some dogs.

 Laser therapy at the site is successful with some lick granulomas.